 The Group provides custody, trustee, investment management and advisory services to third parties; therefore, the Group makes purchase and sale decisions in relation to a wide range of financial instruments.
-Assets that are held as trust are not included in the interim consolidated financial statements.
-These services give rise to the risk that the Group could eventually be held responsible of poor yielding of the assets under its management.
+Assets that are held as trust are not included in these interim consolidated financial statements.